Dota 2 Auto Chess Tips19 Apr 2019 0

 The formation you place your pieces in can give you a major edge over your competition - or, if badly done, it can delay or even prevent your best pieces from using their powerful special abilities.
 The ideal formation is going to best take advantage of who you’ve drafted, so let’s take a moment to go through some basic army compositions.

 In terms of positioning, much depends on the characters you have available to you.
 Generally, you want to put your beefy tanks in a line abreast formation in your front row, with the squishier ranged characters behind them.
-Assassins will immediately leap to your back row, so watch out for vulnerable spots in your formation - characters like Bounty Hunter can shut down and quickly kill characters like Enchantress and Sniper if they’re left unprotected, so watch out.
-I see players going with mage builds using the corner triangle formation quite often, which protects vulnerable ranged characters while also throwing off the center line-abreast formations their opponents tend to use.
+Assassins will immediately leap to your back row, so watch out for vulnerable spots in your formation - characters like Bounty Hunter can shut down and quickly kill characters like Enchantress and Sniper if they’re left unprotected, so try to position these along the back row, with protection on their sides.